molikto/mlang/README.md

 * all other forms of inductive type mentioned above, except induction-induction
 * implicit parameters and possibly more liberal unification
 * ad-hoc polymorphism
-* explicit universe polymorphism with editor helper
+* explicit universe polymorphism with editor helper (Agda style? look it up what it is!!!)

 ## math